RPVote/eiCompare/README.md

 - Academics who study the causes and consequences of vote dilution and racially polarized voting.

 ## News

+### eiCompare 3.0.2

+#### Package changes

+* Removed geocoding helpers from package.
+These are mostly trivial to code separately and added extra dependencies to the package.
+Change instigated by update to previous dependency `censusxy`.

+### eiCompare 3.0.1

+#### Minor package changes

+* Switched maintainer from Loren Collingwood to Ari Decter-Frain (@aridf)
+* Minor changes to functions dependent on `wru` to ensure compatibility with new version

 ### 3.0 Update: